compositionalintelligence/compositionalintelligence.github.io/index.markdown

 ## References

 We have listed some relevant papers discussed by each speaker below.
-Note: this section will get gradually updated.

 ### Gary Marcus